gocodo/yourchart-docs/index.rst

 ..
-Node.js Epic MyChart Client documentation master file, created by sphinx-quickstart on Wed Jun 18 17:36:26 2014.
+Gocodo YourChart Client documentation master file, created by sphinx-quickstart on Wed Jun 18 17:36:26 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Gocodo Epic MyChart Client documentation
+|project| documentation
 ========================================

-TODO: Write this
+The |project| is set of programmatic descriptions and webservice client for Epic's `MyChart Mobile product <https://itunes.apple.com/us/app/mychart/id382952264?mt=8>`_.
+With this, a programmer can quickly connect to and retrieve the health records on behalf of individuals for use in applications.

 Contents: